andre-santos-pt/javardise/README.md

 There are some core Java primitives for which there is **no editing support**, but which might be supported in the future:

 **structural**:
-- package declaration
 - imports
+- multiple class declarations in a single file
 - method throws directive
 - generics
 - annotations
 - implements/extends
 - enums
 - records
-- multiple class declarations in a single file

 **statements**:
 - try-catch